digitalanandh/digitalanandh.github.io/_posts/2020-05-08-transfer_learning.md

 **_How does this work?_**
 The answer lies in understanding how the deep learning model learns to identify the different objects/features or parts of the objects layer by layer.
-The work done by Matt Zeiler and Rob Fergus [Visualizing and Understanding Convolutional Networks](https://arxiv.org/pdf/1311.2901.pdf) shows how to visualize the neural network weights learner in each layer of the model.
+The work done by Matthew Zeiler and Rob Fergus [Visualizing and Understanding Convolutional Networks](https://arxiv.org/pdf/1311.2901.pdf) shows how to visualize the neural network weights learner in each layer of the model.